Best Portable Launch Monitors 2025

 At $550 retail, the SC4 is certainly one of the value options amongst the best portable launch monitors on the market and, out of the box, it might be the easiest to use.
 You just simply charge it, turn it on (each full charge gives you 10-plus hours), place it five feet behind the ball, line up with your target line and away you go.

-You don’t even have to pair it with your mobile device (though we would highly recommend it) because it has its own display, as well as audio announcing your distances.
+The SC4 has its own display, meaning you don't have to connect it with a smartphone or tablet like other launch monitors.
 You simply swing, listen and look.
-In addition, there’s an easy-to-use remote control that magnetically attaches to the unit itself and that remote makes it super easy to change modes, clubs, and adjust other settings while you’re hitting balls.
+There's a remote control that magnetically attaches itself to the unit which is simple to use and makes it easy to change modes, clubs, and adjust other settings while you’re hitting balls.

 - Read our full Voice Caddie SC4 Launch Monitor Review